A short history of ERP systems

 6. Technology used

-Now, you don’t have to know the newest or any programming languages, in most cases, you can see which software evolve with the ages simply by looking at them.
-The interface, integration possibilities, possibility to customize, flexibility are all a sign that shows how up-to-date the software is.
+Now, you don’t have to know the newest or any programming languages, in most cases, you can see which software is outdated simply by looking at them.
+The interface, integration possibilities, possibility to customize, flexibility all signal how up-to-date the software is.

-Many companies pride in working in the industry for 20-30 years, but if they haven’t placed their solutions on new platforms, then it may be very possible that they are promoting an outdated system.
+Many companies claim to be working in the industry for 20-30 years, but if they haven’t placed their solutions on new platforms, then it may be very possible that they are promoting an outdated system.

 It may be worth considering cloud-based solutions because many consider cloud-computing the technology of the future and they are gaining more popularity in the jewelry industry as well.